-Economic Value Of Waste: How To Maximize The Value Of Waste!
+Economic Value Of Waste 📊 – How To Maximise The Value Of Waste!

-Economic Value Of Waste: Whereas the average Swede sends 3 kg of waste to landfills each year, the average Australian sends 1 tonne!
+Economic Value Of Waste 📊: Did you know that the average Swede sends 3 kg of waste to landfills each year, whereas the average Australian sends 1 tonne.

 By practice, it is a global trend driven by scarcity of resources targeting to extend the life cycle of products.